dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 supertype of `V`.*

-A compile-time error occurs if an extension type declaration _DV_ has two superinterfaces `V1` and `V2`, where both `V1` and `V2` have a member named _m_, and the two declarations of _m_ are distinct declarations, and _DV_ does not declare a member named _m_.
+A compile-time error occurs if an extension type declaration _DV_ has two extension type superinterfaces `V1` and `V2`, where both `V1` and `V2` have a member named _m_, and the two declarations of _m_ are distinct declarations, and _DV_ does not declare a member named _m_.

-*In other words, if two different declarations of _m_ are inherited from two superinterfaces then the subinterface must resolve the conflict.
+*In other words, if two different declarations of _m_ are inherited from two extension type superinterfaces then the subinterface must resolve the conflict.
 The so-called diamond inheritance pattern can create the case where two superinterfaces have an _m_, but they are both declared by the same declaration (so `V` is a subinterface of `V1` and `V2`, and both `V1` and `V2` are subinterfaces of `V3`, and only `V3` declares _m_, in which case there is no conflict in `V`).*

+A compile-time error occurs if an extension type declaration _DV_ has two superinterfaces `V1` and `V2`, where `V1` is an extension type and `V2` is a non-extension type, and both `V1` and `V2` have a member named _m_, and _DV_ does not declare a member named _m_.

+*In other words, member name clashes among an extension type and a non-extension type superinterface is always an error. _DV_ must override the given name to eliminate the error.*

+A compile-time error occurs if an extension type declaration _DV_ has two or more non-extension type superinterfaces `V1 ..
+Vk`, where each `Vj` has a member named _m_, and the combined member signature of these members does not exist, and _DV_ does not declare a member named _m_.

+*In other words, when the extension type has some members which are "inherited" from some non-extension type superinterfaces, they must have a well-defined signature just like if _DV_ had been a class.*

-*Assume that _DV_ is an extension type declaration named `Name`, and the extension type `V1`, declared by _DV1_, is a superinterface of _DV_.
+*Assume that _DV_ is an extension type declaration named `Name`, and the extension type `V1`, declared by _DV1_, is a superinterface of _DV_ (could be an extension type or a non-extension type).
 Let `m` be the name of a member of `V1`.
 If _DV_ also declares a member named `m` then the latter may be considered similar to a declaration that "overrides" the former.
 However, it should be noted that extension type method invocation is resolved statically, and hence there is no override relationship among the two in the traditional object-oriented sense (that is, it will never occur that the statically known declaration is the member of `V1`, and the member invoked at run time is the one in _DV_).
 A receiver with static type `V1` will invoke the declaration in _DV1_, and a receiver with static type `Name` (or `Name<...>`) will invoke the one in _DV_.*

 Hence, we use a different word to describe the relationship between a member named _m_ of a superinterface, and a member named _m_ which is